aubreyjonescreatives/github-basics-aubreyjonescreatives-master/aboutMe.md

 I have a few years worth of experience with JavaScript.
 I've mostly used it in frameworks.
 I find I may understand more than I realize, and just need to practice it more often.

-## For front end development, I am very familiar with
+## For front end development, I am very familiar with:
 * HTML5
 * CSS3
 * SCSS